 3. Play Physical Activities That Require Attention

-Games like freeze dance, musical chairs, simon says, duck duck goose, red light green light, etc are a fun and playful way to exercise our brain and improve executive functions.
-Kids need to pay attention and listen carefully to instructions, and use their impulse control to play these games.
+Kids need to pay attention to instructions and use their impulse control to play certain games.
 These games are also great ways to provide kids with proprioceptive input and are great for motor planning.

 4. Play Sorting Games